-I booked in this flight months and months beforehand and expected to feel scared and panicky, anxious and sick.
+I booked in this flight months and months beforehand, and expected to feel scared and panicky, anxious and sick.
 All I felt was overwhelming excitement as I counted down the weeks, days, hours and minutes till I could fly!!
 On the momentous day, as I drove along Roe Highway, it wasn’t till I saw the Karel turn off to Jandakot Airport that the reality of what I’m about to do sunk into my goldfish brain.
 As I got out of my car at the RACWA (Royal Aero Club of Western Australia), I wondered if I would be returning to my car at all.

-Filling out all my paperwork at the desk, my hand was shaking so bad that on my certificate at the end, they spelt my name wrong.
+Filling out all my paperwork at the desk, my hand was shaking so bad that on my certificate at the end, they spelled my name wrong.
 Moving around to the other side of the desk to complete the payment side, the PC was going slow so, Anastasia said it will be a few minutes.
-Long enough for me to have a complete mini mental breakdown as my mind took a sprint down dooms lane-way.
-The room started to spin and I started to feel like I was standing in front of a commercial oven, which was good seem I was feeling a little chilli only moments earlier.
+Long enough for me to have a complete mini-mental breakdown as my mind took a sprint down dooms lane-way.
+The room started to spin and I started to feel like I was standing in front of a commercial oven, which was good seem I was feeling a little chili only moments earlier.
 Panic soon followed and then I was drowning in a pool of anxiety.
 What was I doing?
 I’ve suffered from claustrophobia since a child and now I was going to flying in a tiny aircraft?
 Why did I ever think I could become a Pilot?
 Am I an idiot?
 What made me think I could even do this????
 WHAT WAS I THINKING??????

-Opening the door of the Cessna, I peered in at the microscopic space that was suppose to fit……. two people?
+Opening the door of the Cessna, I peered in at the microscopic space that was supposed to fit……. two people?
 The space was so small that I basically had to lean way over his side to slam my door shut and his body was right against mine.
 Which was good because I was freezing!!

 Pre-start checklist, listen to the weather, contact the tower and we were on the way to the runway line up where I got instructions on how to take off.
 Taking off was the experience of a lifetime.
 Feeling the aircraft lift off the runway was exhilarating.
-As we flew over Jandakot and heading towards the sea, I wanted to kick myself for only paying for 45 minutes.
+As we flew over Jandakot and headed towards the sea, I wanted to kick myself for only paying for 45 minutes.

 The view was incredible and the experience of steering the aircraft was out of this world.
 We flew north up the coast over some of the most beautiful beaches in Australia and back down the coast over the water not far from shore.
-We flew 500 meters above the water but it was so windy, I was having trouble controlling the aircraft so we flew back up to 1,700 and back to Jandakot.
+We flew 500 meters above the water but it was so windy, I was having trouble controlling the aircraft so we flew back up to 1,700 feet and back to Jandakot.
 Andrew had to take over flying for a short time around Jandakot as it’s one of Australia’s largest and busiest general aviation airports.
-Landing is bit more difficult then taking off.
+Landing is a bit more difficult than taking off.
 I was swaying side to side like I was on a swing but landed quite gently for my first time.
-When I got out of the plane, my mind was going a million miles an hour making lists of what I needed to do to become a pilot.
+When I got out of the plane, my mind was going a million miles an hour making lists of what I needed to do to become a Pilot.

 Looking back, Andrew and the staff at RACWA must have thought I was the biggest fruit-loop they had ever met.
 Haha!
 Sorry guys!
-Well, Albert Einstein was terrible at mathematics in school but went on to become a great physicist and Lucille Ball was kicked out of drama school because her teachers said she was too shy and lacked star quality, yet she became a great actress.
+Well, Albert Einstein was terrible at mathematics in school but went on to become a great physicist, and Lucille Ball was kicked out of drama school because her teachers said she was too shy and lacked star quality, yet she became a great actress.
 So just maybe there is hope for me…